fuzehq/documentation/pages/walkthroughs/payments.md

 # Walkthrough: Payment APIs
 Fuze’s Pay API offers you a simple and straightforward to send and receive payments.
 While the APIs cover multiple workflows, this walkthrough will cover the basics: adding a counterparty, and requesting funds from them.

-### Add a Third Party
+### Add a Customer
-You can add a third party via the add third party endpoint.
+You can add a customer via the endpoint.
 You will need to pass a `kycData`, and unique `clientIdentifier` which we call `orgUserId` of your choice.
 This id will be used to identify the counterparty in all future transactions.

+KYC information is optional, and will be dependent on the gap analysis of our compliance team.

 ```bash
 POST https://staging.api.fuze.finance/api/v1/payment/third-party/create/ HTTP/1.1